GuiMoser/ML-Taxi/README.md

 Performs an EDA in a time series data, create a function to perform feature engineering, and do a manual train/test/validation split.

-Uses Optuna for hyperparameter tuning to reduce the RMSE of the models.
+Uses Optuna for hyperparameter tuning to reduce the RMSE of the models and choose the best one.